acislab/CENTRA-website/README.md

 Beyond a standard Markdown file, Jekyll requires additional yaml "front matter" in the header area and also allows dynamic properties via the Liquid templating language.

-For example, the "index.html" is generated from the "index.md" file that contains the yaml front matter and the Jekyll-Bootstrap helper near the top.
+For example, the site's "index.html" is generated from the "index.md" file that contains yaml front matter and the Jekyll-Bootstrap helper near the top.

-The meaningful content of index.md is an image logo (with some special sauce to use bootstrap responsive features), a level 2 heading, and a paragraph:
+The meaningful content of index.md in this example is an image logo (with some special sauce to use bootstrap responsive features), a level 2 heading, and a paragraph: